pataniqa/potlatch/README.md

 # Quick Intro

-To keep it short - here are the commands you need to know:
+To keep it short - here are the commands you need to know.
+These instructions are for Linux - I think you need `gradlew.bat` not `./gradlew` on Windows:

   cd PotlatchServer
   ./gradlew test          # run the Spock integration tests